 Wren Eagle Retreat was hand-built by a former chaplain at the Chillicothe Correctional Institute.
-He built it solidly, using steel beams and practically, doing much of the work himself.
+He built it solidly (using steel foundation beams) and practically (doing much of the work himself).
 He sited the house to take advantage of winter sun and summer shade.
 The open deck faces south and the oaks and hickories that shade it in the summer also allow the winter sun to enter.
-The deck windows allow breezes to flow through the house while the heat exits from the louvered opening next to the loft door and from any open loft windows.
-The house is highly insulated and stays warmer or cooler, as the case may be, when closed and using artificial air conditioning and heat.
-The lower level was the first constructed.
-It was finished very inexpensively, pouring most of the chaplain’s effort and funds poured into the upper level where you are staying.
-[Note: I am in the process of renovating the lower level to bring it up to code and finish it.
+The deck windows funnel breezes through the house while the heat exits from the louvered opening next to the loft door and from any open loft windows.
+The house is highly insulated and stays cooler or warmer when closed and using electric (non-renewable fossil fuel) air conditioning and oil or wood heat.
+The lower level was was finished very inexpensively, with most of the chaplain’s effort and funds poured into the upper level where you are staying.
+[Note: I am in the process of renovating the lower level to bring it up to current code and finish it.
 When finished it will have a bedroom, game room, kitchen and dining area, a full bath, and possibly a quiet reading or conversation area.]

 The chaplin was compelled to leave Ohio and move south due to family problems.
 Expecting to return, he rented the house to a family of 4 adults and 2 children for 8 years.
 These renters took advantage of the absent landlord and failed to clean or maintain anything and destroyed some things (including the fireplace and chimneys).